-As educators in the ELC at this point, our early works begin a desire to create a playground which strongly aims to connect with nature.
-Being able to explore, create and to take risks in learning in a supervised supported environment, has just begun in the new outdoor learning environment
+As educators in the ELC it is our desire to create a playground which strongly aims to connect with nature, to be able to explore, create and to take risks in learning in a supervised supported environment.

 Attend an Open Morning or Personal Tour

 A good way to learn more about our ELC is to attend an Open Morning or personal tour.
 Our Open Mornings are run throughout the year and offer a tour of our ELC guided by staff, an opportunity to meet the Principal and other relevant staff members.